sripurampranav/kubernetes-ingress/docs-web/app-protect/troubleshooting.md

      - Too many Ingress Resources with App Protect enabled.
 Check the `NGINX fails to start/reload section <#nginx-fails-to-start-or-reload>`_ of the Known Issues.
    * - Reload time.
      - The Ingress Controller NGINX Configuration timeout takes longer than usual.
-     - Check the HTTP resonse time to resources used in App Protect policy external references.
+     - Check the HTTP response time to resources used in App Protect policy external references.
      - The servers providing policy snippets have an increased response time due to load, or network Latency.
 ```